-The Bank has recorded a provision against loans and advances to customers amounting to AZN 607,534 and provision against immovables received in satisfaction of non-performing loans amounting to AZN 125,632, as at December 31, 2020, however, the recorded provision was not as per the regulatory requirements of Central Bank of Azerbaijan as mentioned in note 8 and note 12 to the financial statements.
+The Bank has recorded a provision against loans and advances to customers amounting to AZN 592,819 and provision against immovables received in satisfaction of non-performing loans amounting to AZN 125,632, as at December 31, 2021, however, the recorded provision was not as per the regulatory requirements of Central Bank of Azerbaijan as mentioned in note 8 and note 12 to the financial statements.
 Further, the Bank has not adopted IFRS 9 'Financial Instruments' from its applicable date January 1, 2018.
 Therefore, the Bank has not recorded the provision against loans and advances to customers as required by IFRS 9 'Financial Instruments' which constitutes a material departure from IFRS, however, considering the age of Bank's loan portfolio, the provision as per IFRS 9 'Financial Instruments' is not expected to be materially different as required by the local regulations.
-We were unable to obtain sufficient appropriate audit evidence about the net carrying amounts of these financial assets at amortised cost as at December 31, 2020 and its impact on the Bank's net income for the year and retained earnings because we were not provided the impact assessment of IFRS 9 by the management.
+We were unable to obtain sufficient appropriate audit evidence about the net carrying amounts of these financial assets at amortised cost as at December 31, 2021 and its impact on the Bank's net loss for the year and accumulated losses because we were not provided the impact assessment of IFRS 9 by the management.
+Further, we were unable to satisfy ourselves on the existence, valuation and recoverability of certain advances, prepayments and deposits amounted to AZN 274,584 as at December 31, 2021, due to lack of supporting documents.
 Consequently, we were unable to determine whether any adjustments to these amounts were necessary.